EntryTokenRegistry and DexAdapter

 - the constructor rejects zero / non-contract router pins, then snapshots that live router’s

-defaultFactory()andweth()immutably at deployment time aerodromeRouterandaerodromeFactoryare immutable — DexAdapter cannot change its router after deployment- if the upstream DEX must be migrated, deploy a fresh DexAdapter, a fresh EntryTokenRegistry, and rewire the consuming core contract via the timelocked owner
+defaultFactory()andweth()immutably at deployment time aerodromeRouterandaerodromeFactoryare immutable — DexAdapter cannot change its router after deployment- if the upstream DEX changes, deploy a fresh DexAdapter, a fresh EntryTokenRegistry, and rewire the consuming core contract via the timelocked owner

 Quoters (recommended)